-Other triggers How to avoid or minimise exposure to these triggers:
+Other triggers Known reactions to individual triggers How to avoid or minimise exposure to these triggers:

 MY MAST CELL PROFILE - Symptom management

 Consider what to do in different environments, e.g. at home, at school, at an out-of-school activity, at a friend's house.